dansmyers/ProgrammingWithAI/Activities/6-OpenAI_API.md

 The primary routine to submit a chat request is `client.chat.completions.create`.
 It takes two parameters:

 - `model`, the name of the model the request should use.
-For us, this will **always** be `"gpt-4o-mini"`.
+For now, use `"gpt-4o-mini"`.
 The 4o-mini model is a good balance of performance and cost.
 - `messages`, a list of inputs that describe the prompt the chat should execute.

 The inputs to messages are two collections of key-value pairs enclosed in curly braces.
-Technically, these are Python dictionaries, which we'll discuss in more detail soon.
+Observe that the `messages` data structure is a **list of dictionaries***.

 The first set of key-value pairs specifies the **system prompt**.
 This is typically used to give the model a role or supply it with relevant background information and guidelines.
 The second is the **user prompt**, which is the actual request.
 This is what you would type into the chat box in a regular ChatGPT interaction.